oxedom/parker/README.md

 # What else can parker detect?
 [Here's a list](https://github.com/oxedom/parker/blob/main/client/libs/labels.json)

+* Fun Idea
+Create a script that goes over a dir renders all those images in a browswer

 # Can I Contribute?
 Yes, you can!
-Submit a PR.
+Submit a PR and I'll review it.